 Joined in 2001.
 Promoted to Soloist in 2005.

 Born in Chiba, Japan, Hansuke Yamamoto trained at Akira Egawa Ballet School, Yuriko Kawaguchi Ballet School, and The Royal Ballet School.
 He danced with National Ballet of Canada before joining San Francisco Ballet in 2001; he was promoted to soloist in 2005.

-His repertory also includes Balanchine’s “Rubies,” Square Dance, Stravinsky Violin Concerto, and Who Cares?; Fokine’s Petrouchka; Morris’ Joyride and Sandpaper Ballet; Possokhov’s Classical Symphony and Diving into the Lilacs; Ratmansky’s Le Carnaval des Animaux and Russian Seasons; Robbins’ Dybbuk, Glass Pieces, and West Side Story Suite; Tomasson’s 7 for Eight; Wheeldon’s Quaternary and Rush; and Zanella’s Underskin.
+His repertory also includes Balanchine’s “Rubies,” Square Dance, Stravinsky Violin Concerto, and Who Cares?; Fokine’s Petrouchka; Morris’ Joyride, Maelstrom, and Sandpaper Ballet; Possokhov’s Classical Symphony and Diving into the Lilacs; Ratmansky’s Le Carnaval des Animaux, From Foreign Lands, and Russian Seasons; Robbins’ Dybbuk and West Side Story Suite; Tomasson’s 7 for Eight; Wheeldon’s Quaternary and Rush; and Zanella’s Underskin.